cslavenc/isaqb-foundation-summary/docs/description-software-architectures.md

 - **Describe interfaces**
   Interfaces often regulate the communication between two building blocks.
 If the building blocks are part of the same system, they communicate via **internal** interfaces.
-If a building block communicates with an external systems, then communication takes place via **external** interfaces, which is the entrypoint to expose internal components to the outside.A description for an interface usually contains a **precise name and version**, **syntax and semantics** of a resource, **error scenarios** (e.g. why a 401 UNAUTHORIZED error occurred), **configurability** of parameters to change the behaviour, notes or **examples** etc.
+If a building block communicates with external systems, then communication takes place via **external** interfaces, which is the entrypoint to expose internal components to the outside.
+A description for an interface usually contains a **precise name and version**, **syntax and semantics** of a resource, **error scenarios** (e.g. why a 401 UNAUTHORIZED error occurred), **configurability** of parameters to change the behaviour, notes or **examples** etc.